 Conventional motor vehicles (cars and trucks) that are legally registered as a motor vehicle do not need an OHRV registration.
-Motorcycles which are registered for highway use must have an OHRV registration to operate off road.
+Motorcycles that are registered for highway use must have an OHRV registration to operate off road.

-Note: No registration is required for youth model ATVs, trail bikes or snowmobiles if the operator is less than 12 years of age and the youth is accompanied by a properly licensed adult.
+Youth Models: No registration is required for youth model ATVs, trail bikes or snowmobiles if the operator is less than 12 years of age and the youth is accompanied by a properly licensed adult.
 To qualify, youth snowmobiles must be 125cc or less; youth ATVs and youth 2-wheel trail bikes, 95cc or less.

 Registering an OHRV or Snowmobile

 The New Hampshire Fish and Game Department is the state agency responsible for the registration of off-highway recreational vehicles and snowmobiles.
 New Hampshire does not title off-highway recreational vehicles or snowmobiles, nor does it maintain any records of title or liens on these types of vehicles.
-No title, bill of sale or previous registration is required to register an off-highway recreational vehicle or snowmobile.
-It is the responsibility of the registrant to ensure the machine information is correct.
+No title, bill of sale, or previous registration is required to register an off-highway recreational vehicle or snowmobile.
+It is the responsibility of the registrant to ensure that the machine information is correct.

-Individuals may register in person at any one of the registration agents located throughout the state (listed at wildnh.com/ohrv/agents.html); or at Fish and Game headquarters in Concord in person or through the mail by downloading a print-and-mail application from the Fish and Game website at wildnh.com/ohrv/registration.html.
+Individuals may register in person at any one of the registration agents located throughout the state (listed at wildnh.com/ohrv/agents.html); or at Fish and Game headquarters in Concord in person; or through the mail by downloading a print-and-mail application from the Fish and Game website at wildnh.com/ohrv/registration.html.